Losant/losant-docs/docs/workflows/application-workflows.md

 # Application Workflows

-Application workflows execute within Losant's cloud platform.
-Generally they are more robust than [edge workflows](/workflows/edge-workflows/) in regards to the available functionality, speed of execution and uptime.
+Application Workflows run in Losant's cloud and are for general purpose processing and data handling.
+They offer a wide variety of triggers to facilitate the ingestion and handling of data from multiple data sources or services.
+They are versioned independently.

 ## Advantages